Triton International to be Acq - GuruFocus.com

 Represents a 35% premium to Triton's closing share price on April 11, 2023 and a 34% premium to the 30-day volume-weighted average share price

-BROOKFIELD, NEWS, April 12, 2023 (GLOBE NEWSWIRE) -- Triton International Limited (: TRTN) (“Triton” or the "Company") and Brookfield Infrastructure Partners L.P. (“BIP”) (: BIP, TSX: BIP.UN), through its subsidiary Brookfield Infrastructure Corporation (“BIPC”) and its institutional partners (collectively, “Brookfield Infrastructure”), jointly announce a definitive agreement for Triton to be acquired in a cash and stock transaction valuing the Company’s common equity at approximately $4.7 billion and reflecting a total enterprise value of approximately $13.3 billion.
+HAMILTON, Bermuda, April 12, 2023 /PRNewswire/ -- Triton International Limited (NYSE: TRTN) ("Triton" or the "Company") and Brookfield Infrastructure Partners L.P. ("BIP") (NYSE: BIP, TSX: BIP.UN), through its subsidiary Brookfield Infrastructure Corporation ("BIPC") and its institutional partners (collectively, "Brookfield Infrastructure"), jointly announce a definitive agreement for Triton to be acquired in a cash and stock transaction valuing the Company's common equity at approximately $4.7 billion and reflecting a total enterprise value of approximately $13.3 billion.

 "We believe this transaction provides an excellent outcome for all of Triton's stakeholders," commented Brian M. Sondey, Chief Executive Officer of Triton.
 "The sale price provides significant value to our investors and represents a 35% premium to yesterday's closing share price.
 For our long-term shareholders, this transaction crystalizes a total shareholder return of approximately 700% since the 2016 merger of Triton and TAL International.
 For our customers and employees, Brookfield Infrastructure's significant resources and long-term investment horizon will support Triton's franchise, underpin our commitment to providing unrivaled service, and support continued investment in our growing business."